 Sorry, unable to load Google Maps API.

-Here are our choices for the best agroturismo farm stays, vineyard hotels & rural retreats in South West France!
+Here are our choices for the best farm stays & vineyard hotels in South West France!
 All come with instant online booking & lowest price guaranteed via Booking.com

-- La Noyeraie is a cosy, charming farm stay B&B near the UNESCO World Heritage village of Rocamadour in the green hills of the Eastern Dordogne, France.
-THE ACCOMMODATION: It offers a nice range of suites, rooms and self catering studios all with private bathroom and every morning they serve a great French breakfast in the farmhouse dining room, or weather permitting, on the terrace.
-Good wholesome home cooked evening meals are available too and they offer a great selection of local organic wines to go with them.
-The farmhouse is surrounded by 9 peaceful acres of orchard groves, woodland and walnut trees.
-The owners of La Noyeraie make their own walnut products like walnut biscuits, walnut cakes and walnut oil, which you can sample at the farmhouse as well as buy to take home.
-They are very enthusiastic about food generally, from harvest to table, and not just their own; they are very knowledgeable about local food and wine and they have a small farm shop where you can also buy other local delicacies to take home; pâté, duck confit and much more.
-As mentioned previously they also offer a selection of quality locally sourced Cahors wines; reds, whites and rosé as well as the classic Malbec ‘black wine’, all of which you can also buy at the farm shop.
+- La Noyeraie is a cosy, charming farm stay B&B near the UNESCO World Heritage village of Rocamadour in the green hills of Eastern Dordogne, France.
+THE ACCOMMODATION: It offers a nice range of suites, rooms, and self-catering studios all with private bathrooms.
+Every morning they serve a great French breakfast in the farmhouse dining room, or weather permitting, on the terrace.
+Good, wholesome home-cooked evening meals are available, and they offer a great selection of local organic wines to go with them.
+The farmhouse is surrounded by 9 peaceful acres of orchard groves, woodland, and walnut trees.
+The owners of La Noyeraie make their own walnut products like walnut biscuits, walnut cakes, and walnut oil, which you can sample at the farmhouse as well as buy to take home.
+They are very enthusiastic about food generally, from harvest to table, and not just their own.
+They are very knowledgeable about local food and wine and they have a small farm shop where you can also buy other local delicacies to take home; pâté, duck confit, and much more.
+As mentioned previously they also offer a selection of quality locally sourced Cahors wines; reds, whites, and rosé as well as the classic Malbec ‘black wine’, all of which you can also buy at the farm shop.
 THE LOCATION: La Noyeraie is beside the famous cliffside pilgrimage site of Rocamadour, one of the Dordogne’s and France’s most picture perfect towns, and an important place for over 1000 years.
-The also picturesque and historic town of Sarlat is nearby too, and there are many more beautiful and equally historic little places to explore.
-The countryside in between too provides constant reminders as to how the Dordogne became one of Europe’s most popular regions for rural tourism.
+The equally picturesque and historic town of Sarlat is nearby too, and there are many more beautiful and historic little places to explore.
+The countryside in between provides constant reminders as to how the Dordogne became one of Europe’s most popular regions for rural tourism.
 Ramblers and hikers may know that Rocamadour was on the traditional route of the St. James’ Way or Santiago de Compostela on its long and winding way towards Galicia in Spain.
-There are a few different versions of the route but Le Puy Route which passes through Figeac and Rocamadour before moving onwards through Cahors is the most well known, and the most scenic.
-Between Cahors READ MORE
+There are a few different versions of the route but Le Puy Route which passes through Figeac and Rocamadour before moving onwards through Cahors is the most well-known, and the most scenic.
+Between Cahors and the farm stay there is the READ MORE

 - Château de Labro is a luxury B&B vineyard hotel & spa near the town, and international airport, of Rodez in what is now known as the Occitanie region of France, formerly Midi-Pyrénées.
 The property is a 16th century château that oozes elegance and old world class both inside and out.
 The food, and the wine, is fantastic and outside there are some beautiful gardens, vineyards and a swimming pool.
 One little novelty of the place is that they also have a luxury treehouse among the orchard trees in which you can spend the night (Look out for it on the booking page!).
 THE ACCOMMODATION: The above mentioned treehouse is the most popular option which is usually booked out well in advance.
 It’s quite a thing, more like a luxury double studio apartment than a classic treehouse, it even has a chandelier for example.
 A lot of people though may prefer to stay in the actual château which has marvelously romantic rooms, with four poster beds and antique furniture.
 Most of the rooms are doubles but they also have a family room to sleep up to four and a self catering apartment which can also sleep up to four.
 All of the accommodation is of the very highest quality, it is a luxury hotel after all, but what separates Château de Labro from most is the beautifully old fashioned decor.
 It feels a little like stepping back in time, in a good way, especially in the bedrooms, where even the modern touches are consistently tasteful.
 The food at the chateau is a highlight, always in season and local as much as possible, and they have a suitably good wine list.
 It is a vineyard hotel after all and so produces its own Clos Labro, a white made from the 6 varieties of grape grown on site; Muscat Petit Grain, Petit Manseng, Colombard, Chardonnay and Viognier.
 It is not a commercial wine by any means, which makes it quite special; the vineyards are small, producing only 1500 bottles a year, and so the only place you can enjoy Clos Labro is actually at Château de Labro!
 You can relax around the gardens and READ MORE